cloudbytestorage/touchstone/README.md

   + we end up writing clear, concise, better intent, readable & testable code
   + source code as well as unit test code is not longer brittle
   + this approach defintely tackles bugs & issues in a proactive manner
++ With these in mind we shall venture out:
+  + to design & build or reuse some library that creates the Unified Automation Platform

 ### What other innovations matter w.r.t automation ?
 + using automation tool to inject faults & verify the resiliency of the system.